When There's Nowhere to Go But Up

 There was the year after college when I took a job I didn't like just to get my foot in the door.
 When opportunities failed to emerge, I wondered why I had to stay at that unchallenging job much longer than I wanted to before I could shut the door on that season and move on.

 I recall the year I was so excited to plan a new house, shrugging off my builder's advice on what to consider for resale value, so sure it would be my forever-home.
-But years later I sold the house and reluctantly locked the door for the last time, not entirely certain where I'd live next.
+But just a few years later I sold the house and reluctantly locked the door for the last time, not entirely certain where I'd live next.

 I can imagine you too have probably had doors unexpectedly close or stay tightly locked, no matter how hard you pounded your fists on them or tried to jiggle the handle.